SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/documents/doc_files.md

 * uiCulture (used to select a template of the appropriate language, for example, "en-US" or "nb-NO")

 > [!TIP]
-> If set to **0**, the company, person, appointment, sale, and project will default to the values set in the document properties.
+> If set to **0**, the company, person, appointment, sale, and project IDs will default to the values set in the document properties.

 ```crmscript
 NSDocumentAgent agent;